List of awards and nominations received by Lali Espósito

 The following is a list of Argentine actress and singer Lali Espósito's awards and nominations.
-As of July 2022, Espósito has won 51 awards from 130 nominations.
+As of May 2024, Espósito has won 106 awards from 259 nominations.

+Africa Golden Awards

 Billboard Latin Music Awards

 The Billboard Latin Music Awards are presented annually by Billboard magazine and recognize outstanding chart performances.

-Buenos Aires Music Video Fest
+Boombastic Awards

+Presented by Mediapro and Boombastic Festival, the awards recognize the best Spanish and international acts.

+BreakTudo Awards

 Gardel Awards

 The Gardel Awards are presented annually by CAPIF.
 The awards are the Argentine equivalent of American Grammy Awards and British BRIT Awards.
-Espósito has won five awards.
+Espósito has won ten awards.

 Heat Latin Music Awards

 The Heat Latin Music Awards are presented annually by HTV to reward the best of Latin music.

 Latin American Music Awards

 The Latin American Music Awards or Latin AMAs is an annual American music award that is presented by Telemundo to award outstanding achievements for artists in the Latin music industry.
 It is the Spanish-language counterpart of the American Music Awards (AMAs).

 Lo Nuestro Awards

 The Lo Nuestro Awards are awarded annually by Univision.